Subscribe to Design Weekly: News from PennDesign

-PennDesign Graduate Architecture students were recognized for their oustanding work at the 2018 Awards Ceremony on Saturday, May 12.
+PennDesign Graduate Architecture students were recognized for their outstanding work at the 2018 Awards Ceremony on Saturday, May 12.
 Over 25 students received awards presented by Miller Professor and Chair of Architecture Winka Dubbeldam.
 PhD Candidate Eric Bellin and Lecturer Ben Krone were also presented with G. Holmes Perkins Distinguished Teaching Awards.
+Click here to download a copy of the 2018 PennDesign Awards Program.
+Visit PennDesign’s Vimeo for documentation of the event.
 The full list of recipients is below.

 American Institute of Architects Henry Adams Medal